lc-cbot/workshop-austin/README.md

 1. In your LimaCharlie account go to "Automation -> YARA Rules" and click on the "+ Add Yara Rule" button

-2. You can write your own YARA rule, or leverage rules built by the community, in this exercise we will use [Florian Roth's "God Mode" rule]([https://www.virtualbox.org/wiki/Downloads](https://github.com/Neo23x0/god-mode-rules/blob/master/godmode.yar).
+2. You can write your own YARA rule, or leverage rules built by the community, in this exercise we will use [Florian Roth's God Mode YARA rule](https://github.com/Neo23x0/god-mode-rules/blob/master/godmode.yar).